Fullscreen

 This image illustrates the relationship among Group, Category, and Object permissions.

-Tiki's permissions model may be very complex... but it is also very customizable.
+Tiki's permissions model may look like complex... but is also very customizable.

 Permissions Example